 At this time you have a choice to use a towel (old school), or a spray bottle.
 You need to continually wet the surface generously as you sand, as you want the sandpaper to stay clean free of excess primer you remove with each stroke.
 I personally like to use a spray bottle filled with soapy water to allow my block to not get clogged up with excess primer.

 You want to use a cross hatch pattern, and once you begin you will see immediately how the high spots will become clean from the guide coat.
 The low spots and imperfections will still have the black color from the guide coat.
-Once you’ve finished a section, if you still have low imperfections you will want to use a red putty or glazing putty like the kind you’ll find here.
+Once you’ve finished a section, if you still have low imperfections you will want to use a red putty or glazing putty.
 This is used for repairing holes, scratches, and dents that are too deep in the surface.

 To apply, you will use a very small amount to spread a thin coat over the dents.
 Note that this stuff dries fairly quickly, hence, once dry you can come back and remove the excess with wet sandpaper.
 Now again if you cut the primer down to expose the bond, it is a good idea to apply another layer of primer.